What is Behavioural Optometry?

-More specifically vision refers to sharpness of sight at distance and near; the ability to aim and focus the eyes properly especially for near vision tasks such as reading and computers; tracking the eye movements for reading fluency and accuracy; measuring the visual information each the eyes take in and of course health of the eyes both inside and out.
+Vision is a broad term that refers to sharpness of sight at distance and near; the ability to aim and focus the eyes properly, tracking the eye movements for reading fluency and accuracy; measuring the visual information each the eyes take in and internal and external eye health.

 - Measurement of focus and eye coordination function issues that can affect visual comfort & performance when reading, writing and using digital devices